How do Anorexics Control Their Appetite

 Many adults, regardless of their weight, resolve to avoid fatty foods and unhealthy desserts.
 But despite one's best intentions, when the moment for decision comes, that chocolate lava cake is often too enticing and self-control vanishes.
+This behavior is normal because hunger increases the intensity of food rewards.
+Yet, individuals with anorexia nervosa (AN), despite their state of starvation, are able to ignore such food-related rewards.

 Anorexia nervosa is defined as an eating disorder characterized by food restriction, inappropriate eating habits or rituals, obsession with having a thin figure, and an irrational fear of weight gain.
 It is accompanied by a distorted body self-perception, and typically involves excessive weight loss.
 Due to their fear of gaining weight, individuals with this disorder restrict the amount of food they consume.